Edison9419/wheat-detection-network/README.md

 wheat detection network

 # about the app
 We have upload the source code of this app.
-The ios project is in WDN-iOS folder.
+The ios project is in WDN folder.

 # Dataset
 Global Wheat Detection on Kaggle